fishee82oo/tp/docs/UserGuide.md

     * Note: The `/` character is **not supported** to accommodate official namings such as `Rahul s/o Kumar`.
     * Instead, you may use `.` or `-` in names if needed (e.g. `Rahul s.o.
 Kumar`, `Tan-Kumar`).
 * **Phone** (`p/`) - At least 3 digits, at most 20 digits
+  * If the phone number includes a region or country code, please represent the code using **three digits**
+  * Example: `p/0658888000` means the added phone with region code `+65` from Singapore

 **What you need to know:**
   * The combination of name **AND** phone number must be unique, you can't add two people with the same name and phone number combination